Academic and Non-Academic Appeal Policy

 Non-Academic Decision – Any decision relating to an action taken as a result of violating any other Michener policies, including but not limited to the Michener Community Rights and Responsibilities.

-Policy – The written regulation of Michener as found in, but not limited to the Appeal Policy on the intranet, referred to in Michener materials.
+Policy – The written regulation of Michener as found in, but not limited, to the Academic and Non-Academic Appeal Policy on the intranet, referred to in Michener materials.

-Promotions Review Committee (PRC) – Program Communication Liaisons and Clinical Liaison Officer representatives from all programs who meet to review the academic progression of the students within respective programs.
-Decisions reached at these meetings inform the Registrar’s Office with regards to matters relating to student grades, progression, and supplemental activity within their didactic and clinical/co-op studies.
+Promotions Review Committee (PRC) – Usually comprised of the Program Communication Liaison (PCL) and Clinical Liaison Officer (CLO) representatives from each program who meet with the Program Faculty and Academic Chair to review the academic progression of the students within each of their respective programs.
+Decisions reached at these meetings inform the Registrar’s Office with regards to matters relating to student grades, progression, and supplemental activity within their didactic, simulation and clinical studies.

-Program representative or designate – Person who either conducted the learning related activities (i.e. courses or units of instruction) for the appellant and/or presented the appellant’s case at the PRC or is qualified to address the appeal.
+Program representative or designate – Person who either conducted the learning related activities (i.e. courses or units of instruction) for the Student/Appellant and/or presented the Student’s/Appellant’s case at the PRC or is qualified to address the Appeal (e.g. Academic Chair, CLO or PCL).

 Shall – A term used in the mandatory sense.

 Student – An individual who at the time of the decision being made, is registered in a full-time or part-time program of study delivered by Michener.

-Student Success Network (SSN) representative – A SSN staff member who (if the student wishes) can provide support during the appeal process.
-This individual cannot speak for the appealing student during the Appeal Review Panel Hearing but may accompany him/her upon request.
+Student Success Network (SSN) representative – An SSN staff member who (at a Student’s/Appellant’s request) can provide support during the Appeal process.
+This individual cannot speak for the appealing Student/Appellant during the Appeals Review Panel Hearing but may accompany him/her upon request.
 The SSN staff member may also provide written documentation to support a student’s case for either the PRC or Appeal process.

 Michener believes that a fair and balanced process for reviewing Academic and Non-Academic decisions is fundamental.
 It is Michener’s intent to ensure that this process is transparent and readily accessible to students.